-83. These programs undoubtedly achieved Mallinckrodt's goal of winning business and increasing prescriptions.
-One sales representative was praised for being able to "tie 18 scripts and 2 new writers" to an Exalgo speaker program she held.
-In another instance, a sales representative described a "success story" in which a speaker series was able to convince a prescriber that he "had under dosed the patient" and that he should "bump[] up his dose," noting that "without the program, we probably would have lost this patient . . . and the physician might have lost confidence in the drug."
-Similarly, another Exalgo representative shared a story about meeting with two doctors who felt guilty for even prescribing opioids due to concerns about "pill mills," but were encouraged by a Key Opinion Leader's assurances that Exalgo had "minimal abuse potential."
+87. These programs undoubtedly achieved Mallinckrodt's goal of winning business and increasing prescriptions.
+Mallinckrodt praised one sales representative for being able to "tie 18 scripts and 2 new writers" to an Exalgo speaker program she held.
+In another instance, a sales representative described a "success story" in which a speaker series that Mallinckrodt developed was able to convince a prescriber that he "had under dosed the patient" and that he should "bump[] up his dose," noting that "without the program, we probably would have lost this patient . . . and the physician might have lost confidence in the drug."
+Similarly, another Exalgo representative shared a story about meeting with two doctors who felt guilty for even prescribing opioids due to concerns about "pill mills," but whom a Key Opinion Leader assured that Exalgo had "minimal abuse potential."